-"...I began using the term Reflexive Listening when trying to explain the type of listening we need to embody in order to experience Reflexive Music.
+...I began using the term Reflexive Listening to explain the type of listening we needed to experience Reflexive Music.
 By activating our ability to listen we develop a flexibility to shift between different perspectives, and we enrich our expressive range.
-We become able to sense the big picture and remain free to wildly perform the present moment.
+We become able to sense a big picture and remain free to wildly perform the present moment.

 In 2005, my extended earphone technique was presented in the book Notations21 by Theresa Sauer and I began referring to my notation as a Reflex Invisible Score.
 The process of making sense of how I intended Reflexive Music to be performed and listened to led me to investigate Reflexiveness versus Reflectiveness.
 I began discussing these concepts, asking about them, creating workshops around reflexivity and experimenting incessantly with friends, family, musicians, artists, educators, mathematicians, philosophers, anthropologists, ethnomusicologists, psychologists, linguistics experts, psychoanalysts, social workers, therapists, and neuroscientists.
 In what seemed like endless discussions, we could all agree on a difference between reflexiveness and reflectiveness, but my ongoing inquiry to define reflexiveness is far from being resolved.